vmilovan/Instashop-Assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

+## Requirements

+Project requires Nodejs 14+ to be installed on your computer.

 ## Before running

 Run `npm install` in both client and server folders.